How to turn off Find My on your iPhone, iPad or iPod touch

 - Click Turn Off.

-Learn more about Activation Lock on your iPhone, iPad, or iPod touch, Activation Lock on your Apple Watch, and Activation Lock on your Mac.
+Find out more about Activation Lock on your iPhone, iPad or iPod touch, Activation Lock on your Apple Watch and Activation Lock on your Mac.

 When you turn off Find My, you lose these capabilities, which can make your device more difficult to recover.

-If you want to sell, give away, or trade in your device, or you need to send it in for service, then you need to turn off Find My.
+If you want to sell, give away or trade in your device, or you need to send it in for a service, then you'll need to turn off Find My.

-- Learn what to do before you sell, give away, or trade in your iPhone, iPad, or iPod touch
+- Find out what to do before you sell, give away or trade in your iPhone, iPad or iPod touch

-- Learn what to do before you sell, give away, or trade in your Apple Watch
+- Find out what to do before you sell, give away or trade in your Apple Watch

-- Learn what to do before you sell, give away, or trade in your Mac
+- Find out what to do before you sell, give away or trade in your Mac

-If you delete the Find My app, your location is still shared.
+If you delete the Find My app, your location will still be shared.
 People with whom you've previously shared your location can still view your location.
 If you want to stop sharing your location, reinstall the Find My app and stop sharing your location.